tempofeng/lambda-local/README.md

 * Using other build system:
 https://jitpack.io/#com.zaoo.lambda-local/lambda-local

+# Requirements

+Lambda-Local requires at minimum Java 8.

 # Usage

-Please take a look at [our sample app](/tree/master/lambda-local-example).
+Please take a look at [our sample app](../tree/master/lambda-local-example).